 Under the Effort Sharing Decision, Member States are required to limit their greenhouse gas emissions between 2013 and 2020 by meeting binding annual limits which are set according to a linear path.
 The annual targets – known as annual emission allocations (AEAs) - follow a straight line between a defined starting point in 2013 and the target for 2020.

 Member States which have taken on an emissions reduction target have to ensure that their emissions in 2013 do not exceed their average annual emissions for the period 2008-2010.
 Member States which are allowed to increase their emissions must ensure that their emissions in 2013 do not exceed a level defined by a linear path starting in 2009.
-This is based on the Member State's average annual emissions for the period 2008-2010 and ends with its 2020 target.
+This is based on the Member State's average annual emissions for the period 2008-2010.
+The linear path ends with the Member State's 2020 target which is based on its 2005 emissions.

 To increase the cost-effectiveness of their emissions path, Member States are allowed certain flexibility in meeting their AEAs.